 I know I missed some exceptionally scenic sections out of Skagway, including one piece where the railway climbs 3,000 feet in 20 miles at a grade of 3.9%.
 I also missed the “cliff-hanging turns of 16 degrees” (my lunch time neighbour on the train said she had to close her eyes in this part), two tunnels and many of the bridges and trestles.
 But as you’ll see in the photos below, I wasn’t shortchanged by doing only a part of the route.

-Carcross – The End Point for the Train Trip
+Carcross – The End Point for the White Pass Yukon Route Railroad Train

 Carcross, with a population of around 300 people (based on a 2011 census) has changed dramatically since I last visited.
 It’s added a town square with a large number of cute pop-up type stores along the lines of shipping containers – but with way more character.
 You’ll find excellent ice cream, coffee and food including maple goodies like Yukon Whiskey Maple Butter from The Maple Rush.
 Parks Canada now has a space filled with lots of interesting historical photographs and if you time it right you can enjoy live music along with your ice cream cone.